Phoncoin/phonchain-node/README.md

 Reference **gateway / core node implementation** for the **Phonchain mainnet**, secured by real smartphones via **Proof-of-Phone Secure v4.1 (PoP-S4.1)**.

-This repository contains the **reference node software** (gateway + core modes).
+✅ This repository contains the **reference node software** (gateway + core modes).

-⚠️ **This repository does NOT define the consensus or network identity.**
+⚠️ This repository does **NOT** define consensus rules or network identity.

-Canonical protocol rules, bootstrap anchors and genesis parameters are defined separately and are mandatory.
+Canonical protocol rules, bootstrap anchors and genesis parameters are defined separately and are **mandatory**.

 ---